Under the fire, U.S. officials say monkeypox can still be stopped - ExBulletin

 Under the fire, U.S. officials say monkeypox can still be stopped

-Washington- The outbreak of monkeypox in the country can still be stopped, the United States health Authorities said Thursday, despite the increase in cases and the limited supply of vaccines so far.
+U.S. health officials said the country’s monkeypox outbreak can still be stopped, despite the increasing number of cases and the limited supply of vaccines so far.

-Top of the Biden administration health Officials have opposed criticisms of the pace of response and are concerned that the United States has missed a window to contain the virus, which has been declared a global emergency.
+The Biden administration’s Supreme Health officials have opposed criticisms of the pace of response and are concerned that the United States has missed a window to contain the virus.
+Declares a global emergency..

-But he added that local health Officials said, “We have to play our part …. we don’t have the authority to teach them what to do.”

-The backlash from federal leaders arose when they announced plans to distribute 780,000 shots of the double-dose Jynneos vaccine.
+As they announced, there was a backlash from federal leaders 780,000 shot distribution plan 2 doses Jynneos vaccine..
 Dose is assigned to states, cities, and other regions based on the number of cases and the size of the population at high risk for the disease.

-Health departments in San Francisco, New York, Washington, DC, and elsewhere say they haven’t scheduled a second vaccination to boost supply because there aren’t enough shots to meet demand yet.
+Health departments in San Francisco, New York, Washington DC, and other regions have said they have suspended their second vaccination appointments to expand supply because there are not yet enough shots to meet demand.

 Becerra said the federal government has finished its work and the responsibility for using the available tools now rests with local civil servants.